ndp-software/keyboard-event-to-string/README.md

 - This library is meant to parse only `keydown` events. `keypress` / `keyup` events have small differences, e..g. `keydown` is needed to capture `Command` on a Mac.
 So `keydown` is advisible for this anyways.
 - I wrote this library for an Electron side project, so I only needed it to run in the Chrome runtime.
 It probably won't work well in old browsers
-- JavaScript keyCodes don't work well with special international characters.
+- ~~JavaScript keyCodes don't work well with special international characters.
 E.g. the German umlaut `ö` has the same keyCode as `;`, on a German keyboard.
 This library doesn't try to fix that and I don't think there's a good fix for all those special cases.
-Other keyboard shortcut libraries (Mousetrap/keymaster e.g.) have the same problem, so it shouldn't be a big problem since this library is meant to be used as a helper for those libraries
+Other keyboard shortcut libraries (Mousetrap/keymaster e.g.) have the same problem, so it shouldn't be a big problem since this library is meant to be used as a helper for those libraries~~ This library now uses KeyboardEvent.code, per current recommendations.
+The names of some of the keys may not be exactly what is desired, but they are "standard".
+- Andrew Peterson converted this library to Typescript in 2021 to suit a web project.
+Feel free to offer contributions.
+- In 2021, this was subtly renamed from `key-` to `keyboard-` so that it would be easier to publish the NPM package.